spacetelescope/poppy/docs/relnotes.rst

 *2021 December 7*

+This is a major release with significant enhancements and changes, in particular with regards to changes in wavefront sign convention representations.

 .. admonition:: Changes and Clarifications in Signs for Wavefront Error and Phase

     **Some sign conventions for wavefront error and optical phase have changed in this version of poppy**

     This release includes optical algorithm updates after a thorough audit and cross-check of sign conventions for phase and wavefront error, disambiguating portions of the sign conventions and code to ensure consistency with several other relevant optical modeling packages.
 Poppy now strictly follows the sign conventions as advocated in e.g.
-    Wyant and Creath's `Basic Wavefront Aberration Theory for Optical Metrology <https://ui.adsabs.harvard.edu/abs/1992aooe...11....2W/abstract>_` (or see `here <https://wp.optics.arizona.edu/jcwyant/wp-content/uploads/sites/13/2016/08/03-BasicAberrations_and_Optical_Testing.pdf>_`).
+    Wyant and Creath's `Basic Wavefront Aberration Theory for Optical Metrology <https://ui.adsabs.harvard.edu/abs/1992aooe...11....2W/abstract>`_ (or see `here <https://wp.optics.arizona.edu/jcwyant/wp-content/uploads/sites/13/2016/08/03-BasicAberrations_and_Optical_Testing.pdf>`_).
 This makes poppy consistent with the convention more widely used in optical metrology and other optical software such as Code V; however this is not consistent with some other reference such as Goodman's classic text _Fourier Optics_.

     To achieve that consistency, *this is a partially back-incompatible release*, with changes in the signs of complex exponentials in some Fourier propagation calculations.
 Depending on your use case this may result in some changes in output PSFs or different signs or orientations from prior results.

-    See :ref:`sign_conventions` for details, discussion, and demonstration.
-Many thanks to Derek Sabatke (Ball Aerospace); Matthew Bergkoetter, Alden Jurling, and Tom Zielinski (NASA GSFC); and Randal Telfer (STScI) for invaluable discussions and aid in getting these details onto a more rigorous footing.
+    See `Sign Conventions for Coordinates, Phase, and Wavefront Error <https://poppy-optics.readthedocs.io/en/latest/sign_conventions_for_coordinates_and_phase.html>`_ for details, discussion, and demonstration.

+    Many thanks to Derek
+    Sabatke (Ball Aerospace); Matthew Bergkoetter, Alden Jurling, and Tom Zielinski (NASA GSFC); and Randal Telfer (STScI) for invaluable discussions and aid in getting these details onto a more rigorous footing.

 **API Changes:**
-  * Several functions in the Zernike module were renamed for clarity, in particular ``opd_expand``->``decompose_opd``, and ``opd_from_zernikes``->``compose_opd_from_basis``.
+  * Several functions in the Zernike module were renamed for clarity, in particular the prior ``opd_expand`` is now ``decompose_opd``, and ``opd_from_zernikes`` is now ``compose_opd_from_basis``.
     The prior function names also continue to work as aliases for backwards compatibility.  (:pr:`471` by :user:`mperrin`)

 **New Functionality:**
  * New class ``TipTiltStage``, which allows putting additional tip-tilt on any arbitrary optic, and adjusting/controlling the tip and tilt.
 See `here <https://poppy-optics.readthedocs.io/en/latest/available_optics.html#Tip-Tilt-Stage>`_ for example. (:pr:`414` by :user:`mperrin)
  * New class ``CircularSegmentedDeformableMirror``, which models an aperture comprising several individually-controllable circular mirrors.
 See `here <https://poppy-optics.readthedocs.io/en/latest/available_optics.html#Circularly-Segmented-Deformable-Mirrors>`_ for example. (:pr:`407` and :pr:`424` by :user:`Teusia`)
- * New class ``KolmogorovWFE`, which models the phase distortions in a turbulent atmosphere.
+ * New class ``KolmogorovWFE``, which models the phase distortions in a turbulent atmosphere.
 See `this notebook <https://github.com/spacetelescope/poppy/blob/develop/notebooks/Propagation%20through%20turbulent%20atmosphere.ipynb>`_ for details. (:pr:`437` by :user:`DaPhil`)
- * New class ``ThermalBloomingWFE`, which models the change in WFE from heating of air (or other transmission medium) due to high powered laser beams.
+ * New class ``ThermalBloomingWFE``, which models the change in WFE from heating of air (or other transmission medium) due to high powered laser beams.
 See `this notebook <https://github.com/spacetelescope/poppy/blob/develop/notebooks/Thermal%20Blooming%20Demo.ipynb>`_ for details. (:pr:`438` by :user:`DaPhil`)

 **Other enhancements and fixes:**